All Episodes

 Listen.

-And he's just he's just simply mad.
+And he's just simply mad.

 He's just simply crazy.

-Ukrainian who is we lost now about 130 Ukrainian soldiers.
+Ukrainian, who is, we lost now about 130 Ukrainian soldiers.

 We are not afraid of them.

-Um, Congressman, let me begin with you militarily.
+Congressman, let me begin with you.

-I mean, I've gone over the numbers repeatedly, and they're just arms at such a higher level that it's really a David Goliath scenario, and I appreciate the fact that the Ukrainians are fighting back, but they can't win this, can they?
+Militarily, I mean, I've gone over the numbers repeatedly, and they're just arms at such a higher level that it's really a David Goliath scenario.

 No, well, Sean, conventionally, no.

-I mean, obviously the Ukrainians are far outmatched.
+I mean, obviously, the Ukrainians are far outmatched.

-It's about what price can be extracted uh and make what what can they make Putin pay, and there's such a thing as pure victories.
+It's about what price can be extracted and what can they make Putin pay.

-And the world you've got to remember the world's a very small place now.
+And the world, you've got to remember, the world's a very small place now.

-I just saw something on TV where uh our uh a personnel carrier just ran over a civilian car and killed the people on the city.
+And all the war crimes, I just saw something on TV where a personnel carrier just ran over a civilian car and killed the people on fire.

 I have saw that video myself, yes.